jamesmcfarland/keyforge/DEPLOYMENT.md

 ### Kubernetes Cluster Scaling

 - Enable cluster autoscaler
-- Add more nodes as unions grow
+- Add more nodes as instances grow
 - Use node pools for different workload types

 ---